gaxmann/zunclock-legacy/README.md

 This repository is for **legacy APK downloads only** and exists mainly to keep release channels separate (e.g. for Obtainium).

-Main repository and full information see: https://github.com/gaxmann/gordonssunclock
+For full information and main repository see: https://github.com/gaxmann/gordonssunclock